Lessons Learned: What to Pack for the Altiplano

 WHAT WOULD I DO DIFFERENTLY?

 As much as I love saddlebags, I’m sure there are plenty of riders who would be just as happy with a large seatpack, like Porcelain Rocket’s Mr Fusion XL, especially if you’re not carrying a laptop as I am.
-This would save over 1kg (2.2 lbs), though of course you’d lose the extra capacity of the Manything Cages, which I find really useful.
+This would save over 1kg (2.2 lbs), though you’d lose the extra capacity of the Manything Cages on the RatKing rack, which I find really useful.
 Personally, I think it’s worth the weight but if you’re wondering about the pros and cons of saddlebags versus seatpacks, check out our Low Down guide.
 Alternatively, running two small and slim rear panniers (eg Bedrock or Revelate) and a seatpack would cut down the overall weight and keep some capacity.

 There’s some incredible exploration to be done on the Bolivian and Chilean Altiplano.
 If you’re prepared for the cold temperatures at night, the mixed road conditions, and the potential for high winds, then you can look forward to some of the most unique riding that South America has to offer – and the company of lots of llamas too!
 Keeping yourself well fed will make all the difference to enjoying your time there and staying healthy on the road.
 We’re currently putting together a long distance Andes Traverse route, which will cover several sections of classic Altiplano riding.